UCSD-ECEMAE-148/fall-2024-final-project-team-1/README.md

 ## **Project Goals**

 ### **Core Objectives**
-1. **Ball Detection and Tracking:**
+1. **Ball Tracking and Control:**
    - Implement a tracking node that uses DepthAI to:
-     - Detect a circular object (soccer ball) in the frame.
+     - Deploy a YOLO model directly to OAK-D Lite camera, detecting a soccer ball in frame.
-     - Publish:
+     - Measure:
        - `Ball Depth`: Average distance between the ball and the robot in millimeters.
        - `Ball Angle`: Horizontal offset angle from the robot's center.
-   - Display bounding boxes for visualization.

-2. **Reactive Control:**
-   - Implement a controller node that:
-     - Monitors the ball's movement (change in depth).
-     - Executes PID-based steering adjustments to keep the ball centered in the frame.
-     - Outputs throttle and steering commands to the VESC.
+   - Publish data to VESC BLDC Motor Controller:
+       - ```throttle``` variable via bang-bang controller.
+       - ```angle``` variable, represent's angular offset between ball and car, normalized between -1 and 1 using camera's horizontal FOV.

 3. **Goalkeeper Rules:**
    - Ensure the robot remains stationary until the ball begins moving (mimicking real penalty-kick rules).